- Mean reversion in trading assumes that key measures like asset prices and return volatility tend to return to their historical averages over time.

 This indicator can be handy in stable markets where prices exhibit consistent patterns of fluctuation.
 However, since this indicator is not built-in on popular platforms like MT4, it requires manually downloading and installing the indicator on MT4/5.

-Mean Reversion VS Trend Following
+Mean Reversion VS Trend Following (Momentum) Strategies

 When exploring different trading strategies, two prominent approaches stand out: mean reversion and trend following.
 Each strategy is based on a unique understanding of market behavior and offers distinct pathways to profitability.

-Mean reversion is predicated on the idea that prices that reach an extreme will revert to their average.
-This strategy is best suited for traders who monitor for significant deviations from historical averages, anticipating a reversal to the norm.
+The mean reversion strategy is best suited for traders who monitor for significant deviations from historical averages and anticipate a reversal to the norm.

 These traders often respond to market overreactions to news or events, which can result in short-term pricing anomalies.
 For execution, mean reversion strategies typically involve tight stop losses and quick profit-taking to exploit these short-term movements.
 This approach tends to be more effective in range-bound or sideways-moving markets, appealing to those seeking quick, short-term profits.